Ronald Jones II Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- In terms of defending against the run, the Jets are 30th in the NFL, conceding 141.3 yards per game.
+- In terms of defending against the run, the Jets are 30th in the NFL, giving up 141.3 yards per game.

-- The Buccaneers are up against the NFL's poorest defense when it comes to rushing TDs allowed (27 this season).
+- This year the Jets have conceded 27 rushing TDs.
+They are ranked 32nd in the league in that category.

 Recent Performances

-- In last week's outing against the Panthers, Jones carried the ball 20 times for 65 yards and scored one touchdown.
+- Jones put together a 65-yard rushing performance in last week's matchup with the Panthers, carrying the ball 20 times while scoring one touchdown.

+- He added two receptions for 16 yards in the passing game.

-- Jones has 136 yards on 31 carries (45.3 ypg) with one rushing touchdown over his last three outings.
+- In his last three games, Jones has rushed for 136 yards (45.3 per game) on 31 carries with one touchdown.

 Jones' Tampa Bay Teammates